 Writing the CETP Exams - AUD/SLP

-- Exam and Enrollment Dates
+- Exam Dates and Enrollment Period

 - Exam Fees

-- Exam Sites
+- Exam Enrollment Process

 - Exam Format

 - Cancellation and Refunds

 The eligibility of exam applicants to write the CETP Exams for the profession of Audiology or Speech-Language Pathology is determined by the regulatory body in the province where you plan to work.

 There are differences in process and procedures established in some jurisdictions.
 The “conditional enrollment” for graduates from Canadian Accredited and Non-Accredited Programs as outlined in this web site are adopted by the regulatory bodies in the following jurisdictions: New Brunswick, Nova Scotia, Ontario, Saskatchewan and British Columbia.

 |Year||Date of Exam||Exam Enrollment Period|